 Property Values Description authentication.ldap.primaryUrl server:port The hostname and port for the LDAP or AD server.
 Example: my.ldap.server:389 authentication.ldap.secondaryUrl server:port The hostname and port for the secondary LDAP or AD server.
-Example: my.secondary.ldap.server:389 This is an optional value. authentication.ldap.useSSL true or false If true, use SSL when connecting to the LDAP or AD server. authentication.ldap.usernameAttribute [LDAP attribute] The attribute for username.
-Example: uid

-Property Values Description authentication.ldap.baseDn [Distinguished Name] The root Distinguished Name to search in the directory for users.
-Example: ou=people,dc=hadoop,dc=apache,dc=org authentication.ldap.referral [Referral method] Determines if LDAP referrals should be followed, or ignored. authentication.ldap.bindAnonymously true or false If true, bind to the LDAP or AD server anonymously authentication.ldap.manager Dn [Full Distinguished Name] If Bind anonymous is set to false, the Distinguished Name ("DN") for the manager.
-Example: uid=hdfs,ou=people,dc=hadoop,dc=apache,dc=or authentication.ldap.managerPassword [password] If Bind anonymous is set to false, the password for the manager authentication.ldap.userObjectClass [LDAP Object Class] The object class that is used for users.
-Example: organizational Person authentication.ldap.groupObjectClass [LDAP Object Class] The object class that is used for groups.
-Example: group Of Unique Names authentication.
-Idap. group Membership Attr [LDAP attribute] The attribute for group membership.
+Example: my.secondary.ldap.server:389 This is an optional value. authentication.ldap.useSSL true or false If true, use SSL when connecting to the LDAP or AD server. authentication.ldap.username Attribute [LDAP attribute] The attribute for username.
+Example: uid authentication.ldap.baseDn [Distinguished Name] The root Distinguished Name to search in the directory for users.
+Example: ou=people,dc=hadoop,dc=apache,dc=org authentication.ldap.referral [Referral method] Determines if LDAP referrals should be followed, or ignored. authentication.ldap.bindAnonymously true or false If true, bind to the LDAP or AD server anonymously authentication.ldap.managerDn [Full Distinguished Name] If Bind anonymous is set to false, the Distinguished Name ("DN") for the manager.
+Example: uid=hdfs,ou=people,dc=hadoop,dc=apache,dc=org authentication.ldap.managerPassword [password] If Bind anonymous is set to false, the password for the manager authentication.ldap.userObjectClass [LDAP Object Class] The object class that is used for users.
+Example: organizationalPerson authentication.ldap.groupObjectClass [LDAP Object Class] The object class that is used for groups.
+Example: groupOfUniqueNames authentication.ldap.groupMembershipAttr [LDAP attribute] The attribute for group membership.
 Example: uniqueMember authentication.ldap.groupNamingAttr [LDAP attribute] The attribute for group name.

-2.1.2.
+3.1.2.
 Configure Ambari to use LDAP Server